 - Shelly Drew, V.P. of Physician Practices & Rural Health Clinics (ex-officio)

 - Mary Tatro, V.P. of Patient Services/Chief Nursing Officier (ex-officio)

 What We Do

 Hospital board members have a challenging role that includes responsibility for all aspects of the organization including financial issues, strategic planning opportunities, medical staff affairs, regulatory compliance, community relations, and employee relations.
 It is very demanding volunteer community service in both the time involved and the thinking challenges that go with each decision.

-The Board of Trustees meets monthly.
-In addition standing committees meet monthly including a Finance Committee and Professional Affairs Committee.
+The Board of Trustees, as a whole, meets monthly as do standing committees, including a Finance Committee and Professional Affairs Committee.
 The Nominating Committee meets as needed for Board member replacements or additions.
 Pat Hunt currently chairs the Nominating Committee.
 Anyone wishing to be considered for nomination to the Board of Trustees should contact Mr. Hunt and be ready for some very demanding work.